 It’s time to let go.
 To ensure that you don’t incur any charges from the new owner, login immediately and start the “Unenroll” process under Manage Vehicle.
 You will be notified via email when your old vehicle has been unenrolled from all Toll Authorities.

 No. If you keep your existing license plate, your new vehicle will be covered without any gap in coverage.
-Please note, you can “Update” your vehicle VIN and Expiration Date, though this will not impact your vehicle enrollment with tolling coverage.

 Moving can be stressful but Peasy makes it easy.
 After you visit the DMV and obtain an updated license plate on your vehicle, log in and click “Update” under Manage Vehicle.
 Enter your new license plate information and coverage will begin within 24 to 72 hours.
 During this time, we will unenroll your old license plate.
 You will be notified via email when your old vehicle has been unenrolled from all Toll Authorities and when your New Vehicle has received confirmation of enrollment.

 If your plate is not legible, contact the DMV.
 Many DMV’s will issue a temporary plate while a new plate is being issued.
 Once you receive the new temporary plate information, come back to the site and “Update” your license plate information.
 There are no limits on the number of times you “Update” your license plate during the year.
 If your plate was stolen, please contact the DMV and appropriate authorities.
 To ensure that your license plate does not incur any charges, “Unenroll” your vehicle from the site.
 We will waive the enrollment fee once you obtain your new or temporary license plate when you contact Customer Service and provide a Police Report/Notice.

 Once you are logged in, select “Manage Vehicles" and select "Unenroll".